Thursday, March 19, 2009

 That's what happens if you visit during a dry spell.

 Brandywine Falls is located just off Brandywine Road, and it is relatively close (although not accessible to) Interstate 271.
+You won't be surprised to learn that the water involved is called Brandywine Creek.
+(I detect a pattern.)
 There is a nice old inn nearby, as well as a couple of hiking trails.

 It's all part of a park that's more pleasant than spectacular, but definitely worth a visit if you are in the area.
 It has 33,000 acres along 22 miles of the Cuyahoga River, according to the Park Service handout.